1. Home: Explore careers

 Apprenticeship

-You'll need to apply directly to the army to find the best apprenticeship route for you.
+You would apply directly to the army to find the best apprenticeship route for you.

 Entry requirements